Organisational Communication and Public Spheres

 The containment of the COVID19 pandemic relies heavily on the communication between public health organizations and individual social groups.
 Therefore, public discourses and discursive practices of specific audiences play a crucial role in the policy implementation during a pandemic.
-Through discourse analysis and qualitative interviews, the ...
+Through discourse analysis and ...

 Digital Transfer Platform for COVID-19 Research

 The effects of the COVID-19 pandemic force researchers to identify and classify the many different events and developments during the crisis period within a short period of time in order to develop and work on targeted research questions on COVID-19.
-The data and digital tools of corpus and discourse linguistics provide various disciplines with ...
+The data and digital tools of corpus and discourse linguistics ...

 Energy discourses in Switzerland

 Issues surrounding the production, supply, and use of energy will be of concern to Switzerland in the next few years and the decades to come.
-In the project “Energy discourses in Switzerland”, researchers in the ZHAW School of Applied Linguistics are investigating the communicative prerequisites for the anticipated changes.
-The project, which will ...
+In the project “Energy discourses in Switzerland”, researchers in the ZHAW School of Applied Linguistics are investigating the communicative prerequisites for the anticipated ...